Home Page

 passing through the middle of the sail, providing powerful

-Sail flow is observed by two sets of telltales in Perspex windows, and the
+Sail flow is observed by two sets of telltales in Perspex windows.
+The

 only other controls are the downhaul and a fixed in-haul